-We’re constantly being asked by candidates if we could tell them what exercises we’ll be using for our Assessment Centres.
+We’re constantly being asked by candidates if we could tell them what exercises we’ll be using for our Assessment Centers.

 I’m really sorry, but… no, we cannot share the actual exercises with you.

 I mean, could you picture sports coaches revealing each other’s game plans before the match…?

 What I CAN share though is some generic information on the Assessment Center approach as well as some tips on how best to prepare for one.

 What happens at an Assessment Center?

 We use Assessment Centers – or ACs in short – to expose candidates to different settings and environments that allow us to see how they perform.